 If you don't currently hold the required academic qualifications, there are other pathways for you to demonstrate that you have met these requirements, and gain entry into your program.

-We understand that everyone's journey to university is different.
+We understand that everyone's journey is different.
 So if you don't currently hold the required academic qualifications, don't worry!
-There are other pathways for you to gain entry into this program.
+There are alternative pathways for you to gain entry into this program.
 If you would like to discuss your entry pathways, please contact us.

 Information for Aboriginal and Torres Strait Islanders